Santa Ono: Response to labor union protest

 On March 7, 2023, the Graduate Employees' Organization 3550, a labor union representing graduate student instructors at the university, disrupted the ceremonial procession during Ono's inauguration.
-On March 29, the majority of GEO 3550 members went on strike, demanding a salary increase from US$24,000 to US$38,000.
-The Ono administration unsuccessfully sought an injunction from county court to suspend the strike.
+On March 29, after negotiations broke down, the majority of GEO 3550 members went on strike, demanding a salary increase from US$24,000 to US$38,000.
+On April 5 and April 10, respectively, Chief Judge Carol Kuhnke of the Washtenaw County Trial Court denied the Ono administration's request for a temporary restraining order and a preliminary injunction to suspend the strike.

 On April 20, 2023, GEO members confronted Ono at a restaurant in Ann Arbor and blocked his car from leaving.
 Two protesters were arrested.
 GEO later accused the Ono administration of invented false grades for students in classes taught by striking GEO members.
 The institutional accreditor Higher Learning Commission investigated and later dismissed those accusations.
 As the strike extended into the spring, Ono reduced his attendance at campus events and his social media activity.
 The strike ended on August 25, 2023, right before the start of the fall 2023 semester, when the Ono administration and GEO reached an agreement.